 The Land of Ice and Fire, one of the most sparsely populated countries on Europe, bordering on the Arctic Circle, Iceland has an extreme nature, with wildly unpredictable weather, incredibly diverse landscapes and awe-inspiringly dramatic features.
 The colours, contrasts and textures of the wilderness appeal to photographers, hikers and a wide range of other adventurers, who would be wise to inform themselves as much about the country as they can before arrival.

-Nature in Iceland articles also contain vital information that can help keep you safe and comfortable throughout your travels.
+Nature in Iceland articles also contains vital information that can help keep you safe and comfortable throughout your travels.
 Those who want to visit Iceland’s rugged coastline should be sure to know which beaches are renowned for their sneaker waves, for example, and those seeking to hot spring bathe should know which are safe to hop into.

 The Travel Information section of Explore Iceland is a fantastic resource for getting your practical questions about visiting the country answered before arrival.
 Road safety and speed limits, tips on saving money, what to expect from the weather, what clothes and gear to bring and how to get around are all essential bits of information needed for visitors to have a safe and fun trip.